Candace Cameron Bure explains JoJo Siwa calling her 'rudest celebrity' – KION546

 On Tuesday, Cameron Bure posted a video on her verified Instagram account explaining that she was “shocked” by the designation.

-“I had no idea idea where it came from and so I immediately tried to reach out to her through a mutual friend,” Cameron Bure said.
-“My publicist contacted her manage and I DM’d her because I didn’t know what happened.”
+“I had no idea where it came from and so I immediately tried to reach out to her through a mutual friend,” Cameron Bure said.
+“My publicist contacted her manager and I DM’d her because I didn’t know what happened.”

 CNN has reached out to Siwa for comment.